-BI’s Board of Directors brings expertise in law, business, education, and telecommunications to the agency, as well as personal and professional understanding about developmental disabilities.
+BI’s Board of Directors brings expertise in business, education, wine, and telecommunications to the agency, as well as personal and professional understanding about developmental disabilities.

 Bonnie Burrell, Past President

-Bonnie is a second-generation San Franciscan who became interested in BI 16 years ago when her son, Todd, became a participant.
-When the opportunity to serve on the board presented itself six years ago, Bonnie felt the timing was just right to give back to an organization that had been so supportive of her son.
-Retired Manager and Community Liaison for GHD Engineering Services, Bonnie holds a degree in sociology and an elementary teaching credential from San Francisco State University.
+Bonnie is a second generation San Franciscan who became interested in BI 20 years ago when her son, Todd, became a participant.
+When the opportunity to serve on the board presented itself, Bonnie felt the timing was just right to give back to an organization that had offered so many opportunities for growth and development to her son and all the other people served by BI.
+Bonnie also serves on the board of Council on Aging, which fulfills both her passion for seniors and those with development disabilities.
+Retired Manager and Community Liaison for GHD Consulting Engineers, Bonnie holds a degree in Sociology and an Elementary Teaching credential from San Francisco State University.

 Owen has never allowed his developmental disability to stand in the way of his ambitions.
 Owen has participated with BI for over 18 years and has been happily employed with Safeway for 15 years, with the assistance of BI’s Supported Employment team.
 Owen’s ambition and BI’s coaching and support have proven to be a winning combination.
 In addition to serving on BI’s Board, Owen also provides employment support to two long-time Safeway employees in Sebastopol as well as a Safeway employee at the Santa Rosa store on Calistoga Road.

-Sharon and her husband, past board President Ken Maiolini, own Risk Management Services in Cotati and have been incredibly committed supporters of Becoming Independent since the day they chose BI’s programs for their daughter Carla, who is now 32 years old.
-Sharon was BI’s 2008 Volunteer of the Year, and in 2011 she and Ken received the June Waite Spirit of Philanthropy Award.
+Sharon and her husband, past board President Ken Maiolini, own Risk Management Services in Cotati and have been incredibly committed supporters of Becoming Independent since the day they chose BI’s programs for their daughter Carla, who is now 38 years old.
+Sharon was BI’s 2008 Volunteer of the Year, Dinner Under the Stars Chair for 8 years and current committee member, and in 2011 she and Ken received the June Waite Spirit of Philanthropy Award.